pypsa-meets-earth/pypsa-earth/doc/short_tutorial.rst

     .../pypsa-earth (pypsa-earth) % snakemake -j 1 clean

-Generally, it's a good idea to repeat the cleaning procedure every time when the underlying data are changed.
+Generally, it's a good idea to repeat the cleaning procedure every time when the underlying data are changed to avoid conflicts between run settings corresponding to different scenarios.

+It is also possible to make manual clean-up removing folders "resources", "networks" and "results".
+Those folders store the intermediate output of the workflow and if you don't need them anymore it is safe to delete them.

 .. note::